 You will spend the night in one of the Eastfjord's many lovely towns.

 Your first stop will be at the charming, picturesque town of Hauganes.
-Here, you can stroll along a black sand beach and enjoy the surrounding mountain view.
-You could also decide to spice up your day with an adventure out to sea by partaking in a whale watching excursion.
+Here, you can stroll along a black sand beach and enjoy the surrounding mountain view, but the highlight is your whale-watching excursion.

-On this tour, you’ll head out from the town’s harbour to search for Minke Whales, Humpback Whales Harbour Porpoises or one of the many other species of whales found in the waters just outside of town.
+On this tour, you’ll head out from the town’s harbor to search for Minke Whales, Humpback Whales Harbour Porpoises, or one of the many other species of whales found in the waters just outside of town.

 If you’d rather have a relaxing day, there is also the option of bathing in beer.
 The local brewery has opened the unique Beer Spa where guests can unwind in warm beer, said to do wonders for both your hair and skin.

 You will then head to Húnafjörður fjord to snap some cool photos of the rock Hvítserkur.
-This 15-metre high monolith is a popular stop for both professional and amateur photographers alike as it stands tall out from the ocean.
+This 49-foot (15-meter) high monolith is a popular stop for professional and amateur photographers alike as it stands tall out from the ocean.